codecheckers/codecheckers.github.io/faq.md

 So that the codechecker can make sense of it.
 Beyond that, follow community practices or create a [research compendium](https://research-compendium.science/).

+## Is it not better to write a software paper and get make a software review?

+Software papers, such as published in [JOSS](https://joss.theoj.org/), and software peer reviews, such as conducted by [ROpenSci](https://ropensci.org/) or [PyOpenSci](https://www.pyopensci.org/), are a great way to increase visibility and quality of research software.
+CODECHECK does not intend to replace these, but focusses on scripts and workflows that are specific to a manuscript at hand.
+If you write a large article about a specific tool or software, e.g., as published in [JORS](https://openresearchsoftware.metajnl.com/), it is debatable if an additional CODECHECK makes sense.
+A software review greatly increases the quality of the tools used in research, and thereby make CODECHECKs much easier.

 ## What if I used proprietary software _X_?

 The codechecker must be able to conduct the CODECHECK.